 There is also a forgetful functor $inc:\operads\to\CCyclic$ which forgets the direction.
 Now $inc^*$ is the underlying operad of the cyclic operad.
 This is often used in the biased version.
-Furthermore, there is the push--forward, which is the free cyclic operad on an operad. on $\V$.
-This is induction from $\SS_n$ to $\SS_{n+}$.
+Furthermore, there is the push-forward which yields the free cyclic operad on an operad.